daniel-furman/ensemble-climate-projections/README.md

-## Projections of Ensemble Species Distribution Models: Assessing Climate Change Impacts on a Pair of Symbiotic Species
+## Assessing Climate Change Impacts on a Pair of Symbiotic Species with Ensemble Species Distribution Models

 *How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
 What is the best quantification of uncertainty for climate forecasts in Southwestern deserts?*